-believes that Rezatec following successful implementation of wheat crop monitoring in Mexico we can find at a minimum a responsive market in Brazil and Argentina.
+Rezatec believes that following successful implementation of wheat crop monitoring in Mexico and expansion into Argentina it can find at a minimum a responsive market in Brazil and Argentina.
 The agriculture sector in Argentina is export oriented.
 Market Year 2016/17 features substantial year-on-year increases in planted acreage (from 34 to 36 M ha), the harvest of cereals (from 111 to 125 MMT) and grain and oilseed exports (from 82 to 93 MMT).

 (Source: speech of Leandro Pierbattisti, a representative of Argentina's Federation of Elevators Association, XIV International Conference "Black Sea Grain, April 2017).